On the Existence of Reactive Strategies Resilient to Delay: Refining the Correspondence: Sure Winning and Almost Sure Winning

-\begin{proof} Consider the reachability game in \cref{fig:C-almost-surely-vs-O-surely} under delay~$1$ (or any larger delay).
+\begin{proof} Consider the reachability game in \autoref{fig:C-almost-surely-vs-O-surely} under delay~$2$ (or any larger delay).
 Intuitively, the players place a coin in each round (by picking either heads to tails with each move) and controller wins a play if the black state is visited, which happens if she selects a different coin placement than chosen by environment in the previous move.

-Under any positive delay, controller wins this game with probability~$1$, i.e., almost surely, by a simple randomized strategy of coin tossing: by in each step randomly selecting action~$h$ or $t$ with positive probability each, an eventual visit of the black state is guaranteed with probability~$1$, irrespective of being uninformed about environment's preceding move due to the delay.
+Under any even (by definition) positive delay, controller wins this game with probability~$1$, i.e., almost surely, by a simple randomized strategy of coin tossing: in each step randomly selecting action~$h$ or $t$ with positive probability each, an eventual visit of the black state is guaranteed with probability~$1$, irrespective of being uninformed about environment's preceding move due to the delay.

 The corresponding delay game~$\delaygame{\complement{L(\arenagame)}}$ for $k = \frac{\delta}{2}$, however, is easily won by Player~$O$, because in delay games, the delayed Player~$I$ grants a lookahead to Player~$O$.
 Hence, Player~$O$ can, due to the delay, already see the next move of Player~$I$ such that he can simply copy the next coin placement by Player~$I$, safely staying in the non-black states and thereby win. \end{proof}